Urbanism Next

 Barriers

-The long-term feasibility of TNCs is uncertain from both a financial and political perspective.
-Uber, Lyft, and DiDi all operated at a loss in 2018, 2019, and 2020, and all three have lost money every year or almost every year since they launched.
-Lyft and Uber have claimed clear paths to profitability in 2021, but this is not yet consistently proven.
-Politically, many cities consider TNCs problematic, and see them as contributors to pollution, congestion, and an erosion of active transportation.
+Politically, many cities consider TNCs as challenging, and see them as contributors to pollution, congestion, and an erosion of active transportation.
+Some cities dedicate TNC fees to fund wheelchair accessible vehicles (WAVs) and set service standards for WAV wait times and and cancellation rates.
 Questions about the classification of drivers as independent contractors have also come up, especially since California’s passage of AB-5 in September 2019, which reclassify contractors as employees.
 That law was upended in 2020 with the passage of Prop 22 which gave workers limited benefits but prevented them from being considered employees.
 In August of 2021, a judge found this law unconstitutional extending uncertainty about the long-term classification of drivers.

 Key players

 DiDi Chuxing Technology Co. (滴滴出行) is the largest TNC in the world by number of users, and the main TNC used in the People's Republic of China.
-Unlike Uber, which has largely remained focused on ridehailing and transportation services, DiDi has branched out into automotive maintenance, insurance, financing, and even vehicle design and production.
+DiDi has branched out into automotive maintenance, insurance, financing, and even vehicle design and production.
 Didi's continued growth has come into question due to pressure from the government in China.
 DiDi launched as Didi Dache in 2012.

 Lyft, Inc. is the second-largest TNC in the United States, after Uber.
-Lyft provides standard ridehailing services but has also expanded its operations to include bikeshare and scooter share, and is also pursuing research into autonomous vehicles.
+Lyft provides standard ridehailing services but has also expanded its operations to include docked bikeshare.
 Lyft launched in 2012.

 Grab Holdings Inc. is one of the largest TNCs operating out of Southeast Asia.
 Grab primarily focuses on ridehailing, ridesharing, and food delivery services, but has also invested heavily in research and development.
 In 2015 it opened a research center in Singapore, and in 2016 it opened a tech hub in Seattle in a bid to attract additional talent.
 Grab launched as GrabTaxi Holdings Inc. in 2012.